react-cosmos/react-cosmos/README.md

 should translate into domain logic instead of low-level roles (data modeling, rendering, etc.)**

-This is where Components come in.
-Components are autonomous, have end-to-end capabilities and each can function as a complete application by itself, excluding interdependence from the start.
+Cosmos only has one entity: The Component.
+They are autonomous, have end-to-end capabilities and each can function as a complete application by itself, excluding interdependence from the start.
 Because they can describe their output without relying on any external logic, Components are declarative and